-APG III includes this family into an expanded Asparagaceae in a branch with Hyacinthaceae by placing most taxa into the subfamily Brodiaeoideae.
+APG III and IV include this family into an expanded Asparagaceae in a branch with Hyacinthaceae by placing most taxa into the subfamily Brodiaeoideae.
 The type genus, Themis, had only a single species published in 1866, Themis ixioides, considered an invalid name.
 It is now one of the many synonyms for Triteleia ixioides.
-The Jepson eFlora, which contains taxonomic treatments and identification keys for native and naturalized plants occurring in California continues to include Androstephium, Bloomeria, Brodiaea, Dichelostemma, Muilla, and Triteleia in Themidaceae.
+In 2021 the Jepson eFlora, which contains taxonomic treatments and identification keys for native and naturalized plants occurring in California continues to include Androstephium, Bloomeria, Brodiaea, Dichelostemma, Dipterostemon, Muilla, and Triteleia in Themidaceae.

 |Genera of Themidaceae|